Our safety objective is to empower each employee via our policy and training to have a safe and healthful place in which to work.

-Minimize health and safety risks by providing safe and healthful work environments, preventing unsafe acts and controlling exposures to health and safety hazards in the workplace.
+Minimize health and safety risks by providing safe and healthful work environments.

-Provide and assure appropriate health and safety programs are implemented and
+Provide and ensure appropriate health and safety programs are implemented and

-Control health hazards in the workplace and assure that employees are informed of
+Control health hazards in the workplace and ensure that employees are informed of

 hazards and how to protect themselves from exposure.